Working in aged care

 - Exercise – helping people with exercises that are right for their needs and ability.

-- Talking with families and other health care professionals – making sure everyone understands the care the older person needs.
+- Talking with families and healthcare professionals – making sure everyone understands the care the older person needs.

 - Household tasks and safety – cooking meals, cleaning or making sure the home is safe and tidy.